 Too many managers and workers are evangelizing a black and white, zero-tolerance policy about [whatever] and then doing their best to enforce it within their world.

-Extremism leaves little room for being reasonable, which is the approach taken by Madonnahamel when he says, “There’s a difference between being anal and being professionals.”
+Extremism leaves little room for being reasonable, which is the approach taken by Madonnahamel when he says, “There’s a difference between being anal and being professional.”

 Most of us live with one kind of fear or another, although few of us admit it.
 Fear often masquerades as something else—envy, arrogance, failure, success—to name just a few.
 Bertrand Russell provides interesting commentary on fear in it’s many guises.